Europe: Minority Realities in the News

-- Foundation “For a Better Partnership on Journalism” organizes trainings for students from minority groups in Bulgaria.
+- The foundation “For a Better Partnership on Journalism” organizes training for students from minority groups in Bulgaria.

 Non-formal associate partner

-- Slovak Syndicate of Journalists (SSN) is an independent trade union of journalists, bringing together employees of printed, radio, television and digital media, news agencies and independent journalists and columnists.
+- Slovak Syndicate of Journalists (SSN) is an independent trade union of journalists, bringing together employees of print, radio, television and digital media, news agencies and independent journalists and columnists.

 Find out more